GTekSD/SUASS/Android-APKSec.md

 8. Now run the drozer commands by visiting this link.
 9. If drozer can open any activity that contains any sensitive user data then the exported activity is vulnerable means it’s Finding 7.

+## Finding 8: Insecure Logging and Unintended Data Storage
-10. For Finding 8, connect the linux terminal with device/emulator using wifi adb.
+  - Connect the adb terminal with device/emulator using wifi adb or with USB.
-11. Now install the application in the device/emulator but don’t login the application.
+  - Clear the app's storage and cache before running logcat.
+  - Now, run the cmd `adb logcat` or `adb logcat > logs.save` to save captured logs, but it won't show you and result on terminal if you run 2nd cmd.
+  - Now, Open the targeted app and use every fun

 12. Go to the terminal and run the command “adb logcat” and press enter, now open the app enter the credentials and log into the app.
 Explore the app by visiting every page.
 13. Now stop the logcat by pressing ctrl+z.
 And search the logs for any sensitive data.
 If any